 Virtual Reality Therapy

-Virtual reality therapy is another type of exposure therapy that's gaining popularity in recent years.
-Here's how it works:
+Virtual reality therapy is another type of exposure therapy that's been gaining popularity in recent years.
+Virtual reality therapy consists of

-Biofeedback specifically works to reduce your physiological response to fears you identify as irrational and extreme.
-The doctor or therapist places electronic sensors on you to record your heart rate, blood pressure, breathing, and other vital signs.
+Biofeedback works by teaching you to reduce your physiological response to irrational fears.
+The doctor or therapist places electronic sensors to record your heart rate, blood pressure, pulse, and other vital signs.
 The results are displayed on a screen.
-As you're exposed to the object of your fear, you watch the screen and try to change your vitals, so they indicate that you're relaxed.
+As you're exposed to the object of your fear, you watch the screen, and images or sounds give you feedback as you focus on relaxing and lowering your stress response.

 Cognitive Behavioral Therapy

-Now that you know that scared meaning phobia is a simplistic definition, you probably realize that phobias are different from passing fears.
+Phobias are not just passing fears.
 They continue long after the real threat has passed.
 The good news is that you can start treatment right away on the BetterHelp.com online counseling platform with a real, licensed counselor trained in helping people with phobias.
 When you do, you give yourself a wonderful opportunity to have a better, happier life!